Jennifer Junnila Walker, MD, MPH FAAFP

 Medical College of Wisconsin (MD 1993, GME 1996)

-Dr. Jennifer Junnila Walker joined the residency faculty in 2016, following a career as a family physician in the US Army.
-Currently serving as Interim Program Director, she earned her MD degree and completed family medicine residency at the Medical College of Wisconsin.
+Dr. Jennifer Junnila Walker joined the residency faculty in 2016, following a career as a family physician in the US Army and is currently serving as Interim Program Director.
+She earned her MD degree and completed family medicine residency at the Medical College of Wisconsin.
 Completing a fellowship in Faculty Development, and earning her Master’s Degree in Public Health, from the University of Washington.

 Dr. Walker retired from the US Army as a Colonel in September 2016.
 Immediately prior to joining the HIFMR faculty, Dr. Walker served as the Director of Graduate Medical Education, at Womack Army Medical Center, Fort Bragg, NC.
 In this role, she was responsible for all physician training programs at a large military hospital.
 She fell in love with Hawai’i while living on Oahu, serving the Chief of Medical Staff for the large outpatient healthcare facility at Schofield Barracks.
 Following that assignment, she served as Chief of Clinical Operations, US Pacific Command, Fort Shafter, where she was the senior clinician advising the PACOM Surgeon on all aspects of health care for military and humanitarian engagements, throughout the Asia-Pacific region.